marklogic-community/marklogic-monitoring-for-splunk/src/main/resources/README.md

     #index = marklogic

 ### Macros
-The MarkLogic monitoring dashboard queries make use of *macros* in order to construct base queries that target MarkLogic log events from the MarkLogic sourcetypes for Error, Access, and Audit logs
+The MarkLogic Monitoring dashboard queries make use of *macros* in order to construct base queries that target MarkLogic log events from the MarkLogic sourcetypes for Error, Access, and Audit logs

 - *marklogic_index* - search criteria limited to `(index=main OR index=marklogic)`